Nibezak/payflow-package/docs/admin/extending/access-control.md

 :::

 ### Roles
-Out of the box Lunar provided `admin` and `staff` roles.
+Out of the box Payflow provided `admin` and `staff` roles.
 You can create new role using our Access Control page in Staff menu.
 After installation, the panel will have one admin.
 You can assign more but non admins cannot assign other admins.